Reporting Fume Events is crucial!

 Many airlines have been implementing a discouragement policy for reporting Fume Events for years.
 As a result, there is no proper reporting available for the majority of Fume Events that have occurred.
 This is shockingly evident in the report of an investigation by Aviation Herald into a serious Fume Event in 2018.
 Subsequently, the absence of these reports has been used to downplay the extent of this problem.

-Dr. Susan Michaelis worked as an airline pilot in Australia for years.
-When forced to end her career as a result of Aerotoxic Syndrome, she studied Medicine and obtained her Phd and a Master degree in Air Safety.
-Susan is a qualified Aircraft Accident Investigator, and nowadays she is the Head of Research of Global Cabin Air Quality Executive GCAQE.
-In this short video she emphasises once again how important it is to make an official report of EVERY fume event you might encounter.
+Dr. Susan Michaelis worked as a pilot in Australia for many years.
+After being forced to end her career due to Aerotoxic Syndrome, she pursued a medical study and obtained a Ph.D. and a Master’s degree in Air Safety, among other qualifications.
+Susan is qualified as an Aircraft Accident Investigator and is currently the Head of Research at the Global Cabin Air Quality Executive (GCAQE).
+In this short video, she emphasizes the importance of officially reporting EVERY Fume Event you experience.

-In case you encountered a Fume Event, there are several possibilities to report this event to the proper authorities.
+If you experience a Fume Event, there are several ways to report these events.